Josiebeepboop/kickstarter-analysis/README.md

 ---
 ### Purpose
-Determine how different campaigns fare in relation to their launch dates and their funding goals.
+To determine how different campaigns fare in relation to their launch dates and their funding goals.
 ---
 ## Analysis and Challenges